 Another reason parents love Lilgadgets – a portion of their proceeds goes to bullying prevention.
 So, you can feel good about the purchase as you are protecting your little one’s hearing and helping prevent bullying.

 Explore Buddy Phones come in several bright colors with a variety of stickers allowing children to customize their headphones.
 These volume limiting headphones have a limiter that is always set to 85 decibels.
-They are designed to be both comfortable and durable.
+They are designed to be both comfortable and durable, with padding along the top band as well as earpieces.
 They also feature an audio splitter so multiple headphones can be connected to the same device.
 Plus, they are light enough and small enough to fit in your bags as you travel.
 You can choose between a foldable and unfoldable version.

 The Explore style is designed to fit toddlers, so your child will eventually outgrow them.
-But, they will fit snug and work well while children are in the toddler stage.
+But, they can work well while children are in the toddler stage.

 The newest headphone trend is the headband trend.
 CozyPhones headphones are cute, animal headphones that wrap around your child’s forehead.
 So, it depends on the circumference of your child’s head to determine when he/she will be able to wear these fun headphones.
 The headbands are comfortable, which means they work well for children with sensory issues.
 Another selling point is that they are excellent for travel because they are so small.